Use this article to get answers to questions you might have about Defender for Business.

 Defender for Business is enabled in Microsoft 365 Lighthouse for multi-tenant support in a single console (https://lighthouse.microsoft.com).

 To learn more, see Overview of Microsoft 365 Lighthouse.

 How do I configure attack surface reduction rules and capabilities in Defender for Business?

 Simplified configuration for attack surface reduction rules and capabilities via Defender for Business in the Microsoft 365 Defender portal (https://security.microsoft.com) isn't supported yet.
 If you have Microsoft Intune, you can use the Microsoft Endpoint Manager admin center to configure your attack surface reduction policies.
 See Attack surface reduction policy for endpoint security in Intune.

-If I do not currently have Microsoft Intune, do I need an additional license to use features that are included in both Defender for Business and Intune?
+If I don't currently have Microsoft Intune, do I need an another license to use features that are included in both Defender for Business and Intune?

-If you have Defender for Business as a standalone subscription and you do not have Intune, you can onboard and secure Windows and macOS devices in the Microsoft 365 Defender portal (https://security.microsoft.com).
+If you have Defender for Business as a standalone subscription and you don't have Intune, you can onboard and secure Windows and macOS devices in the Microsoft 365 Defender portal (https://security.microsoft.com).

 You can also manage your next-generation protection and firewall protection policies in the Microsoft 365 Defender portal with a simplified configuration experience.

 To manage other settings, such as attack surface reduction policies, or to onboard other devices, such as Android or iOS/iPadOS devices, you'll need Intune.
 Intune is included in Microsoft 365 Business Premium, and can be purchased for Defender for Business (standalone) subscriptions.